RenHou/STTGK3013MobileWebProgramming/MidTerm Assignment/pawpal/README.md

 ### **2. Installation**

-1. Clone or copy this API folder into:
+1. Clone or copy this Server folder into:

    ```
    htdocs/pawpal/api/